MuvikLabs/Pixku/README.md

 The word `pxsave` will save the contents to a PNG file.
 The command `"out.png" pxsave` will write to a file called "out.png".

+## Examples

+The best way to interact with Pixku is to write programs that write Pixku programs.
+[A small program in C](testimage.c) was used to generate the test program which generates the example image included in this repository.